krocon/files-and-folders-2/.junie/guidelines.md

 ## Best Practices

+- **IMPORTANT NOTICE**: For UI tables, you should use guiexpert-table.
+Please refer to the comprehensive guide at `.junie/instructions_guiexpert-table.md` for detailed implementation instructions.
 - Keep components small and focused on a single responsibility.
 - Use typed forms for form handling.
 - Implement lazy loading for feature modules.